SkyAPMTest/Agent-Benchmarks/README.md

 #### Test Report
 We used jmeter to run performance test in a physical machine, which has 4 Intel(R) Core(TM) i5-4460  CPU @ 3.20GH, 16G memory, and the OS is CentOS Linux release 7.2.1511 (Core).

-All test results based on skywalking 3.2 javaagent.

 **High (nearly impossible) throughputs**